The council tax owed at a domestic property can be reduced, depending on:

 - the condition of the property

-Council tax can also be reduced depending on personal circumstances - find out more about other council tax discounts.
+Council tax can also be reduced depending on personal circumstances - find out more about other council tax discounts and exemptions.

-Contact our Council Tax Team for more information, or see guidance on who has to pay council tax on GOV.UK.
+Contact our Council Tax Team for more information, or see guidance on who has to pay council tax (GOV.UK).

 Those who provide care at an address they share with a disabled person can apply for a caring for disabled persons council tax discount.